Your New Favorite Indoor Plant

 Tolerates both low light and softly filtered light.

-Low Water Needs
+Moderate Water Needs

 Safe For Humans

-No known toxic effects.
+No known toxic effects or skin irritation risks.

 Safety Score